mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 Visibility does not equal modification authority.
 ```

-A user may be able to open a management console and inspect membership without having permission to change it.
+A user may be able to open a management console and inspect group membership without having sufficient effective rights to change it.

 Privileged remediation requires:

-- The correct administrative account
+- An authorized administrative identity
-- An elevated process
+- An elevated management process
 - Authority on the target endpoint
-- A valid change or remediation purpose
+- An approved remediation purpose
-- Evidence of the resulting state
+- Validation of the resulting state

-The error was resolved by performing the remediation under the correct administrative context.
+The remediation was completed after using the required administrative context.

 ---

-### Step 5 - Validated Membership Before Remediation
+### Step 5: Validate Membership Before Remediation

 The baseline membership was confirmed from an elevated PowerShell session.